extension-js/docs/Development/Modern JavaScript/React.md

 ### Configuration

-`extension-create` expects your React files to come from the following file extensions:
+`Extension` expects your React files to come from the following file extensions:

 * If TypeScript is not enabled: `*.jsx`, `*.mjsx`
 * If TypeScript is enabled: `*.tsx`, `*.mtsx`